sdhealthconnect/leap-demos/hl7-fhir-connectathon-sept2020-consent-track/README.md

 ## Goal
 This track will focus on using FHIR consent in a number of key use cases including but not limited the use of a Consent Decision Service for use case around privacy, consent for treatment, and participation is research.
 In addition aspects of Consent Enforcement, Sharing, and discovery will be explored.

-This track leverages the May 2020  Security Labeling Track which addressed FHIR® Data Segmentation for Privacy Implementation Guide(DS4P IG) requirements.

 ## Registration
 Registration for the September Virtual HL7 FHIR® Connectathon is now open!
 Early-bird rates are currently $150 for members and $250 for non-members and will end on August 21, 2020.
 After August 21st the rates will increase to $200 for members and $300 for non-members.